ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     Mainnet
 ```

-Now we need the **NodeID** of our new validator from the very beginning of this tutorial.
+Now use the **NodeID** of the new validator from the very beginning of this tutorial.
 For best
 results make sure the validator is running and synced.

 ```bash